 Every week, each Early Learners, Preschool and Prekindergarten class eagerly travels to a warm and cozy place in the Lake Library perfectly suited to our youngest students.
 The Early Childhood and Primary librarian engages students through books as a developmentally appropriate way to cultivate pre-reading language and thinking skills in small children.
 Prekindergarten students are also introduced to research as a means to answer their most pressing questions.
 Working one-on-one with the librarian they read books, search the internet and write letters to find answers to questions such as, “Why does a dolphin’s skin not wrinkle?” and “Why do leaves change color in the fall?”

 Preschool and Prekindergarten students travel to our 150-acre Butler Campus at least every two weeks, a weekly option is available for full-day students, and Laurel’s Outdoor Prekindergarten resides at our Butler Campus five mornings per week.
 Our innovative Yurt makes the Butler Campus accessible year round, regardless of inclement weather.
 Children who spend time outdoors are resilient, motivated and creative while developing the ability to focus and concentrate for longer periods of time and an inclination to experiment, make connections and problem-solve.

 Physical development, especially in regards to gross motor skills and eye-hand coordination, is the focus of our physical education classes.
 Children are introduced to a variety of sports while learning that physical activity is not only healthy, it’s fun!

 Music and Movement

 Children love music.
 It is fun, loud and gives them a sense of joy.
-Pre-Primary School students love to sing songs, play a variety of instruments and tap out the beat.
+Early Childhood School students love to sing songs, play a variety of instruments and tap out the beat.
 They delight in the joy of movement and self-expression as they learn to move to a rhythm and develop coordination, balance and motor skills.